fabritsius/daily-wikipedia-img/README.md

 Code on this branch was altered to be hosted with Google's App Engine.
 There is a link on the top of this page or below.
 I also made a simple [HTML wrapper](https://github.com/fabritsius/daily-wikipedia-img/tree/gh-pages) to hide App Engine's URI (so it looks like the webpage is hosted by GitHub).

-This application works offline after first reload and it can be installed to your device.
+This application works offline after first reload and it can be installed on your device.
 If you choose to do so, please use [this version hosted by App Engine](https://daily-wiki-24-7.appspot.com/) (without my HTML wrapper).
-Both URIs do work, [this one](https://daily-wiki-24-7.appspot.com/) just works better and you are bothering only one server this way.
+Both URIs work, [this one](https://daily-wiki-24-7.appspot.com/) just works better and you are bothering only one server this way.

 #### [Open the App](https://fabritsius.github.io/daily-wikipedia-img/)